speezepearson/prpg/README.markdown

-A simple password manager.
+A very simple, very safe password manager.

 This package views a password as a digital signature: in a sense, you use your master password to sign the string "example.com" (or whatever you like), to get a string that fulfills the site's password requirements.

 Reasons to use this scheme:

 - You only have to remember one password.
 - Your passwords are not stored anywhere, not even encrypted.
-It is impossible __even in principle__ for somebody to steal them out of this password manager, unless they have your master password (in which case you're obviously hosed) or crack HMAC-SHA256 (in which case we all are).
+It is impossible __even in principle__ for somebody to steal them out of this password manager, unless they have your master password (in which case you're obviously hosed) or they crack HMAC-SHA256 (in which case we all are).
 - The algorithm is simple enough that you could re-implement it yourself (if you're fairly computer-and-crypto-savvy; if not, hopefully one of your friends is).
 You don't need to trust me.
 You are not reliant on me.
-There is no danger of your password manager one day seizing up with some inscrutable error message and leaving you completely in the lurch.
+If you lose access to this package, or stop trusting it, or something, you can re-implement the scheme on your own in under ten minutes and recover all your passwords.

 Example Usage